jsurkont/midgard/README.md

 - `MQTT_BASE` the base topic where all devices are listening (for example, `/devices`)

+A convenient method to run the service is with a Docker container.
+Build the image with the Dockerfile, you can choose a base image to match your cpu architecture, for example, use `arm32v7/ubuntu:16.04` for Raspberry Pi.

 ## Adding devices

 Midgard will automatically detect new devices that use the `MQTT_BASE` topic.